-6.1.2 The water table coping stones to the west gable are in a fair condition, open joints are noted between individual coping units and deterioration of individual coping stones are visible.
+6.1.2 The water table coping stones to the nave west gable and chancel arch (north side) are in a fair condition, open joints are noted between individual coping units and deterioration of individual coping stones are visible.
 These defects have not resulted in any signs internally of water penetration and/or dampness.